 It’s a result of damage to the muscles or nerves used for speaking, including the lips, tongue, vocal chords, and diaphragm.

-Individuals of all ages can be affected by dysarthria; in younger individuals, it is often linked to conditions such as cerebral palsy and muscular dystrophy and in adults, it often appears following a stroke or brain tumor.
+In younger individuals, it is often linked to conditions such as cerebral palsy and muscular dystrophy.

 7. Mutism